luau-lang/luau/docs/_posts/2023-03-31-luau-recap-march-2023.md

 But there are cases where `if` is used to exit the function early, making the following code essentially act as a hidden `else` block.

-We know correctly preserve such refinements and you should be able to remove `assert` function calls that were only used to get rid of false positive errors about types being `nil`.
+We now correctly preserve such refinements and you should be able to remove `assert` function calls that were only used to get rid of false positive errors about types being `nil`.

 ```lua
 local function f(x: string?)